nodexeus/blockvisor/node_image_builder_guide.md

 ### Implementing/Customizing Babel Plugin for New Blockchain

-Once you've created the node, you should be able to find it's rhai script in `/var/lib/blockvisor/nodes/<node_id>.rhai`.
+Once you've created the node, you should be able to find it's rhai script in `<workspace>/node/babel.rhai`.
-This file is automatically symlinked into workspace dir as `babel.rhai`.
+Whole node directory is automatically symlinked into workspace dir as `node`.

-__WARNING__: Pay attention to what you're editing - Rhai scripts in `/var/lib/blockvisor/nodes/<node_id>.rhai` are what's actually running on the nodes, not the ones in `/var/lib/blockvisor/images`.
+__WARNING__: Pay attention to what you're editing - Rhai scripts in `/var/lib/blockvisor/nodes/<node_id>/babel.rhai` are what's actually running on the nodes, not the ones in `/var/lib/blockvisor/images`.
 <br>It is strongly recommended to use VS Code and workspace with auto-generated symlinks to avoid misuse.